Mane closing in on Camara’s Senegal goal record

 Editors' Picks

-Following a foul on Ismaila Sarr, the 2019 Africa Player of the Year rifled the ensuing kick past goalkeeper Sixten Mohlin.
+Following a foul on Ismaila Sarr in the box, the 2019 Africa Player of the Year rifled the ensuing kick past goalkeeper Sixten Mohlin.

-It is his 23rd goal for the West Africans, seeing him overtake Mamadou Diallo into third place.
+It is his 23rd goal for the West Africans – a feat that saw him overtake Mamadou Diallo.

 During his time in the Senegalese national team between 1994–2000, Diallo – who represented Kawkab Marrakech, St. Gallen and Tampa Bay Mutiny scored 22 times for Senegal.